denoland/docs/examples/tutorials/next.md

 deno install
 ```

-Next.js has some dependencies that still rely on `Object.prototype.__proto__`, so you need to allow it first.
+Next.js has some dependencies that still rely on `Object.prototype.__proto__`,
-In a new `deno.json` file, add the following lines:
+so you need to allow it.
+In a new `deno.json` file, add the following
+lines:

 ```json deno.json
 {